ionelmc/django-monkey-team/README.rst

 Requirements
 ============

-The project has been tested on Django 1.1, 1.2, 1.3, 1.4 and trunk with Python 2.6 and 2.7.
+PyCrypto is required.

+Known to work on Django 1.4 / Python 2.7

 |status|_